The-cmd-explorer/DontBlockthisPlease/README.md

 - 250+ games sorted by category and popularity
 - Daily updates and featured games carousel
 - Search + filters (genre, multiplayer, new, trending)

-### Proxies & Cloak Mode

-DuckMath integrates multiple trusted   backends (holyunblocker, rammerhead, ultra violet web  ) so players can access content from networks that would otherwise block the target domains.

-- Pick different   backends to improve reach and reduce downtime
-- Cloak Mode: change your browser tab title and favicon to look like a classroom page (example: Google Classroom or about\:blank) for discreet browsing
-- Important: Use proxies responsibly and follow local rules and school policies.

 ### Discord Integration